The following categories of projects are eligible for funding under the Clean Water State Revolving Fund (CWSRF) Program:

 Sealing an old landfill or constructing a new cell to prevent, reduce or control leachate, its storage and/or treatment are eligible for financing.
 Other Program eligible activities include capping systems, liners, leachate collection systems, treatment systems, sewer connections, barge shelters, containment booms, litter fences, gas collection and treatment systems, monitoring wells and reclamation or reduction activities.

-In view of the potential to seriously impair water quality, landfills are now an eligible category for financing under the NJ H2LOans.
-Given that many components of landfill construction and closure restore or protect water quality, significant portions of these projects are eligible to receive low-cost loans through the NJ H2LOans Financing Program.
+In view of the potential to seriously impair water quality, landfills are now an eligible category for financing under the Water Bank.
+Given that many components of landfill construction and closure restore or protect water quality, significant portions of these projects are eligible to receive low-cost loans through the Water Bank Financing Program.

-Since 2005, the NJ H2LOans has issued more than $400 million to spur redevelopment in New Jersey’s urban areas.
+Since 2005, the Water Bank has issued more than $400 million to spur redevelopment in New Jersey’s urban areas.
 The key elements of the program are summarized as follows:

-Funding through NJ H2LOans is only available to local government units or private water purveyors.
+Funding through the Water Bank is only available to local government units or private water purveyors.
 Historically, redevelopment loans have been made to the city or county sponsor of the redevelopment project which in turn has a side agreement with the redeveloper(s).
-The city or county sponsor must satisfy the credit worthiness requirements of the Trust as well as provide a general obligation pledge as part of the loan agreements.
+The city or county sponsor must satisfy the Water Bank's credit worthiness requirements as well as provide a general obligation pledge as part of the loan agreements.
 Sponsors lacking an investment grade credit rating should contact program representatives to discuss possible exceptions.

 A critical element to redevelopment project eligibility is the location of the project.
 Currently, the program requires that the project be located in a designated brownfields development area, transit village, transfer development rights receiving area, growth area endorsed by the State Planning Commission, or otherwise consistent with the “Garden State Values” provisions of the State Strategic Plan.

-Funding through NJ H2LOans is available for the portion of the redevelopment project that improves, rehabilitates or protects water quality.
+Funding through the Water Bank is available for the portion of the redevelopment project that improves, rehabilitates or protects water quality.
 Specifically, direct redevelopment costs including demolition, sheeting, capping, surcharges, and other engineering controls that have a direct water quality benefit are allowable.
-However, if a redeveloper seeks to construct an 8″ concrete slab and the water quality benefit could be achieved through a 1′ earthen cap of lesser cost, the program would fund only the cost of the earthen cap.
+However, if a redeveloper seeks to construct an 8″ concrete slab and the water quality benefit could be achieved through a one-foot earthen cap of lesser cost, the program would fund only the cost of the earthen cap.
 In addition, financing is available for numerous redevelopment activities pertaining to wastewater and drinking water.
-For example, if a project requires replacing sanitary sewer mains in a public right-of-way, the program will finance the pipe and excavation as well as the repavement from curb to curb.
-Note, funding is not available for the portion of improvements which will reside in private ownership.
-Funding is also available for permitting, legal, design and other soft costs.
+For example, if a project requires replacing sanitary sewer mains in a public right-of-way, the program will finance the pipe and excavation as well as repavement from curb to curb.
+Note, funding is available for permitting, legal, design and other soft costs, but not available for the portion of improvements which will reside in private ownership.

 Since 2007, $40 million has been made available each year for redevelopment loans to Eligible Borrowers for Eligible Projects.
 Loans are available for a term equal to the lesser of a project’s useful life or thirty (30) years.
 In recent years, loans have an interest rate that is 50% of the AAA market rate.
 No funding is available for construction commenced prior to application approval.